Improve Your Home in Just a Few Days with These 32 Weekend Projects

 Upgrade Your Flooring

 Installing a hardwood floor can take longer than a weekend, so choose a material that's less time-consuming.
 Start with anything that comes in a roll, such as sheet vinyl, which looks better and lasts longer than it used to.
 Loose-lay sheet vinyl is unique because it doesn't require adhesive.
 Once you cut it to size and put it in place, it's installed.
 It's an ideal solution for covering surfaces such as painted concrete, to which adhesives don't adhere well.

 Add Ceiling Details

 Give your ceiling a little eye candy.
 Beautifully highlight a coffered ceiling with colorful paint, and keep the trim white for a bold visual effect.
 Placing a ceiling medallion around a fan or light fixture is another way to add architectural flair overhead.
 Decorative ceiling medallions are available in all shapes, sizes, and styles.

 Add drama to a staircase with distinctive railings or embellishments.
+The right staircase railing design for your home will reflect its architecture and provenance.
+In an open and airy room, the best stair railing ideas will stay in step with the space rather than detract from it.
 Architectural-salvage and reuse centers are hot spots for ideas and materials.

-Grab bars are one of the simplest ways to make an existing bathroom more accessible, and stylish designs can be found at your local home improvement center.
+Grab bars are one of the simplest ways to make an existing bathroom more accessible.
+Stylish designs can be found at your local home improvement center.
 The most important thing to remember when installing grab bars is to find the studs and mount the bars directly to them.
 Miss the studs and you'll be pulling out more than the bars when you put your weight on them.